openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

    $ openstack help volume qos

-The following keys require that the HPE 3PAR / Primera / Alletra 9k array has a Priority Optimization enabled.
+The following keys require that the HPE 3PAR/Primera/Alletra 9k/ Alletra MP array has a Priority Optimization enabled.

 ``hpe3par:vvs``
  The virtual volume set name that has been predefined by the Administrator